futursolo/futurefinity/docs/index.rst

 Tutorial
 --------
-Based on the "Hello, World!" example, we can add more excited features to it.
+Based on the "Hello, World!" example, we can add more exciting features to it.

 Dynamic Routing: